 Interested in other modes of transportation to Port Canaveral like taxis, Uber/Lyft, and cruise line shuttles?
 They can all get you to the port, but are typically more expensive and/or less convenient than the ways listed above.
 Still, you can read about all your options on our Port Canaveral transportation page.

 Given the location of Port Canaveral — about 45 minutes from the Orlando Airport and an hour from the city proper — it’s a good idea to head to the area the day before your cruise and stay the night.
 That way there’s no rush on embarkation day and you can relax before your cruise starts.

-And as a beach town, Cocoa Beach, right next to the port, offers a ton of options on where to stay and things to do.
+And Cocoa Beach, right next to the port, offers a ton of options on where to stay and things to do.
 Many hotels include shuttles to the port and/or cruise parking, making them especially attractive for cruise passengers.

-Here are a number of hotels in the areas that are near the port:
+Here are a few hotels in the area that are near the port:

 - Country Inn & Suites By Radisson

 - Homewood Suites by Hilton Cape Canaveral-Cocoa Beach